microchip-pic-avr-solutions/mclv-48v-300w-an1078-dspic33ck256mp508/README.md

       <p align="left">
      <img  src="images/mclvpkob4.png"></p>

- 6.	<p style='text-align: justify;'>6.
-Alternatively, connect the Microchip programmer/debugger MPLAB PICkit 4 In-Circuit Debugger to the ICSP header J9 of the MCLV-48V-300W Inverter Board as shown below and to the Host PC used for programming the device.
+ 6.	<p style='text-align: justify;'>	Alternatively, connect the Microchip programmer/debugger MPLAB PICkit 4 In-Circuit Debugger to the ICSP header J9 of the MCLV-48V-300W Inverter Board as shown below and to the Host PC used for programming the device.
 Ensure that PICkit 4 is oriented correctly before proceeding.</p>

       <p align="left">
        <img  src="images/mclvprogramming.PNG"></p>